What to Wear for Autumn Hunting

 Whilst it is a bit workman-like in its appearance, it is a safe option for anyone new to the sport.
 Strictly speaking, tweed jackets are worn before the opening meet and hunting coats or show jackets afterwards.
 Shires and Equetech have Ratcatcher style hunting jackets available.

-If you really feel the cold, you can add an extra layer of warmth with a thermal breech.
-The Equetech Arctic Thermal Underbreeches on the left (below) are great value, come in beige so they won't show through your breeches, and have a seam-free design, which means chaffing won't be a problem.
+If you really feel the cold, you can add an extra layer of warmth with a pair of thermal leggings.
+The LeMieux Thermal Leggings on the left (below) are great value, come in light grey so they won't show through your breeches, and have a seam-free design, which means chaffing won't be a problem.
 Alternatively, if chilblains are your main problem, the Equetech Thermal Stirrup Underbreeches on the right will be more suitable - they have an internal fleece panel on each thigh that protects this area from getting chilblains.

-You can either wear a shirt with a collar and tie, or a shirt with a stock.
-Do bear in mind that on those warmer autumn days, when the temperature can get up to the high teens, you may only need a short sleeved shirt like the Shires Short Sleeve Stock Shirt on the left (below).
-However, long sleeved fleecy shirts like the Equetech Ladies Foxhunter Shirt are better for colder days.
+You can either wear a show shirt with a collar and tie, or a shirt with a stock.
+Do bear in mind that on those warmer autumn days, when the temperature can get up to the high teens, you may only need a short sleeved shirt like the Aubrion Short Sleeve Stock Shirt on the left (below).
+However, long sleeved smart shirts like the HKM Hunter Long Sleeve Show Shirt are better for colder days.

 Stocks and ties come in a variety of fabrics and colours.
 A coloured, checked or polka dot pattern is required with a tweed jacket, and is secured with a stock pin.
 Bear in mind that you're going to be in the hunting field, not the competition arena, so go for something plain.
 If you opt for a shirt with a tie, they come in a good selection of designs, so you're bound to find a suitable one.

-The ratcatcher is traditionally worn with brown boots and a bowler hat, but nowadays most followers wear the same boots and safe and secure riding hat throughout the entire season.
+The ratcatcher is traditionally worn with long brown riding boots and a bowler hat, but nowadays most followers wear the same boots and a safe and secure riding hat throughout the entire season.